 BNSF 8164 West was next by my location.

 Union Pacific 8415 West then came through.

 BNSF 6697 west was the final freight train of my visit.

-I took the path back to the Depot Inn & Suites where I wrote two more stories this morning.
-Back in the Pullman Suite I wrote one more.
-Tom Anderson picked me up at 6:00 PM and we went to Colton's Steakhouse in Kirksville and I had a 12 ounce sirloin steak for my dinner.
+I took the path back to the Depot Inn & Suites where I wrote three more stories in the Pullman Suite.
+Tom Anderson picked me up at 6:00 PM and we went to Colton's Steakhouse in Kirksville and I had a 12 ounce sirloin steak.
 Back at the hotel, I put in corrections then took a sauna bath before calling it a night.